lm-sys/RouteLLM/examples/routing_to_local_models.md

 ## Option B: Launch an OpenAI-compatible Server

-2. Launch an OpenAI-compatible with the `mf` router:
+2. Launch a server with the `mf` router:
 ```
 > export OPENAI_API_KEY=sk-...
 > python -m routellm.openai_server --routers mf --weak-model ollama_chat/llama3 --config.example.yaml
 INFO:     Application startup complete.
 INFO:     Uvicorn running on http://0.0.0.0:6060 (Press CTRL+C to quit)
 ```
 The server is now listening on `http://0.0.0.0:6060`.
-We use the `--weak-model` flag to use point to the Llama 3 instance that is running locally on our machine.
+We use the `--weak-model` flag to use point to the Llama 3 model that is running locally on our machine.

 3. Point your OpenAI client to the RouteLLM server:
 ```python